Babu6030/Face-Emotion-Recognition/README.md

 # Live Class Monitoring System using Face-Emotion-Recognition
 Facial emotion recognition is the process of detecting human emotions from facial expressions.

-This project is in collabration with Shafil Ahamed @https://github.com/shafilahamed

 # Introduction